ESAPI/esapi-java-legacy/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-# NOTE: Ware aware the problems with ESAPI and Jakarta EE, so please do NOT create a new issue for that.
+# NOTE: We are aware the problems with ESAPI and Jakarta EE, so please do NOT create a new issue for that.
 To follow the status of that, please see GitHub Discussion https://github.com/ESAPI/esapi-java-legacy/discussions/768.

 **Describe the bug**